IhonaMaria/Medical-insurance-cost-prediction/README.md

 - Model deployment

 ### Model development
-The medical insurance cost dataset was downloaded from kaggle (https://www.kaggle.com/).
+The medical insurance cost dataset was downloaded from Kaggle (https://www.kaggle.com/).
 The dataset contained 7 variables: age, sex, bmi, children, smoker, region and charges (the variable we want to predict).
 A jupyter notebook was created in order to carry out the exploratory data analysis (EDA) and build the model.
 After the EDA, a label encoder was used to transform non-numerical categorical variables (sex, smoker, region) into numerical variables.
 Then, the data was split into the train and test set and some regressor models were tried (linear regression, random forest regressor and polynomial regressor) to predict our target variable (charges).
 The different algorithms were compared based on their MSE, RMSE, MAE, R2 score and cross validation score.

 Following the obtained metrics during the evaluation of the model, it was decided to use a random forest regressor algorithm.
 Finally, the model and the different label encoders used were saved as a .joblib file.

-You can find the jupyter notebook used for this part of the project in this repostitory.
+You can find the jupyter notebook used for this part of the project in this repository.

 ### Front-end and back-end development
 The back-end of the application was built using Python's framework Flask.
 The front-end of the application was built with HTML.
-Categorical variables have a dropdown for its selection.
+Categorical variables have a dropdown for their selection.
-First, the app loads the ML model and recieves the inputs from the user.
+First, the app loads the ML model and receives the inputs from the user.
 Then, it processes these inputs with the label encoder (if the variable is non-numerical) and then uses the machine learning model to make a prediction based on the input data.
-The prediciton result is then returned to the HTML file.
+The prediction result is then returned to the HTML file.

 ### Model deployment